datastax/labs/dsgraph/README.md

 We want to hear your feedback!
 Go to the Labs section of the new [DataStax Community forums](https://community.datastax.com/spaces/11/index.html).

-You can also reach out on the Labs forums for any help needed with these installation steps.
+You can also file [issues](https://github.com/datastax/labs/issues) here in this repo for any problems encountered.

 [1]: https://downloads.datastax.com/#labs
 [2]: https://hub.docker.com/r/datastax/dse-server